xbeat/Machine-Learning/README.md

 Introduction to Steering Behaviors

 Steering behaviors are algorithms that allow autonomous agents (such as characters in a game) to navigate their environment in a realistic and intelligent way.
 These behaviors can be combined to create complex and lifelike movement patterns, making them essential for games, simulations, and robotics.
 In this presentation, we'll explore various steering behaviors and implement them in Python using the Pygame library.

+## Attention Mechanism Filtering Noise to Focus on Key Information

+Understanding Attention Mechanism Components

+The attention mechanism consists of three fundamental components: queries, keys, and values.
+These elements work together to create weighted relationships between different parts of the input sequence, enabling the model to focus on relevant information dynamically during processing.

 ## Linear Independence in AI and ML with Python